 Toronto Nature Stewards (TNS), with the agreement of the City of Toronto Urban Forestry Division, runs a stewardship program on public land in ravines and natural areas without direct City supervision.
 Sites are managed by Lead Stewards who have been trained, follow agreed-upon protocols for ecological restoration and report their stewardship activities

-TNS stewards support the ecological restoration of ravines and natural areas by: picking up litter, removing invasive plants, and monitoring the ecological impact of stewardship activities.
+TNS stewards support the ecological restoration of ravines and natural areas by: picking up litter, removing invasive plants, planting native plants, and monitoring the ecological impact of stewardship activities.
 We meet as small groups of stewards led by trained Lead Stewards, to care for a piece of land within Toronto’s ravines and natural areas.
 Each stewardship site has been approved by the City of Toronto and each group is committed to stewarding their site for a period of years.

 Interested in participating in the TNS program?

 - Training more Lead Stewards who will lead stewardship groups in future years, mentored by Lead Stewards from previous years

 - Obtaining City of Toronto approval for new sites, additional invasive plants, and planting native plants at select sites

 - Monitoring the success and failures of stewardship activities to continually improve the program

 - Improving the ecological integrity of additional sites within Toronto’s ravines and natural areas